gravitational/teleport/docs/5.0/kubernetes-access.md

 ## Start Here

 Before we dive into setup, we've a few options to help guide you.
-We've create Teleport Kubernetes Access to easy for solo-devs accessing minikube to large enterprises accessing hundreds of Kubernetes clusters.
+We've created some example Teleport Kubernetes Access configurations for different scenarios, all the way from solo developers accessing minikube through to to large enterprises accessing hundreds of Kubernetes clusters.

 Example Kubernetes Cluster Configurations: